 Home / About

-We are an elementary school in the Mount Baker neighborhood of Seattle, founded in 2003, serving close to seventy children ages four through fifth grade.
+We are a preschool-fifth grade elementary school in the Mount Baker neighborhood of Seattle, founded in 2003, serving close to seventy children ages four through fifth grade.
 A highlight of the school is our theme-based instruction.
 Often selected from the social studies and the sciences, themes offer opportunities for understanding the hows and whys of things, allow children to come to grips with many topics that are often reserved for the older grades, and provide inspiration for expression in the arts.

 Counting tree rings.